Featured

 A woman who thinks she is beautiful because the world tells her she is might be full of pride and act accordingly toward others.
 A person can let any accolades regarding her “beauty,” including inner beauty, go to her head.

-Have you ever had a lovely person blurt out an insult in an effort to “help”?
+Have you ever had a lovely person blurt out an insult in their effort to “help”?
 I have.
 It’s a little shocking.
 Giving the benefit of the doubt helps, but if it continues, you might wonder why someone who knows better keeps doing it.

-Confident people can ignore the rudeness, but some sweet souls will take it to heart.
+Confident people can ignore the rudeness, but some sweet souls take it to heart.
 The sensitive soul needs an apology, love, and encouragement, not continued criticism for “misunderstanding” or being so touchy.
 That’s not YHWH’s heart.

 I praise you, for I am fearfully and wonderfully made.
 Wonderful are your works; my soul knows it very well.